Spring Symposium: Interracial Dialogue

 Mississippi but around the country.
 Participants attending the dialogue and those joining by Adobe Connect will then be able to participate in a Q & A session with the two producers.
 A reception will follow for those attending the presentation.

-The second dialogue will take place at Simmons College in Louisville on Wednesday, May 1, from 6 – 8 p.m., during which time Ms. Ottewell and Ms. Johnson will continue their dialogue, inviting questions from the audience and a panel.
+The second dialogue will take place at Simmons College in Louisville on Wednesday, May 1, from 6 – 8 p.m.
+ET, during which time Ms. Ottewell and Ms. Johnson will continue their dialogue, inviting questions from the audience and a panel.
 This event will also be presented live via Adobe Connect.

 Persons who register for the live events or to watch online via Adobe Connect will be provided a link to watch both documentaries before the live event in Mississippi.
+TO PURCHASE LIVE EVENT TICKETS ONLY (without access to the online symposium), choose the event button below.

 Those who are registered for the symposium may also choose to take part in a three-week online collaborative discussion focused on Yvette’s book, The Song and the Silence.
 The Oates Institute will offer 18 hours of CEUs for full participation in the symposia.